Message from the CEO

 Evergreen Elm’s Mental Health Supportive Living program works with individuals who have mental Illness and Evergreen Elm’s Home and Community rehabilitation program works with individuals with intellectually disabilities.
 The participants need supported with the skills of community living.
 Services can include but are not limited to daily living skills, medication monitoring, shopping, home maintenance, and medical/dental appointments.
 The need for service is based upon a team approach which often consists of the individual, the individual’s case manager and or supports coordinator, McKean County Humans Services, and Evergreen Elm.
 Each participant works toward accomplishing goals and progress toward independence.
 The trained staff offer suggestions, direction and support to increase the participant’s skills.

-Evergreen Elm Supportive living works with individuals from many facets of life.
+Evergreen Elm In-Home and Community Service works with individuals from many facets of life.
 There is not a typical picture of what a participant looks like.
 A participant can be newly diagnosed or have had a lifelong history with a diagnosis.
 Some participant are eager for the help some are resistant.
 Some participants are proud to accept the help while others would rather the service be delivered without notice.
 Some participants live alone, some live with family and others decide to live with peers.
 Some participants hold full time jobs within the community, some work within a sheltered work shop and some are very involved within the community.
-Whatever the circumstances, Evergreen Elm’s Supportive Living program is able to offer the support individually based geared around by the participant needs.
+Whatever the circumstances, Evergreen Elm’s In-Home and Community Service program is able to offer the support individually based geared around by the participant needs.